Schools in Angola

 International schools in Luanda

-International schools in Luanda offer a range of foreign curricula, including American and French, while some schools also offer the International Baccalaureate.
+International schools in Luanda offer a range of foreign curricula, including American and French, while some offer the International Baccalaureate.
 These schools are generally supported by the companies and embassies that founded them.
 Tuition is expensive, so expats moving to Angola with children of school age should attempt to negotiate a schooling allowance as part of their employment contract.

 The school year at Angolan international schools usually follows that of the school's home country.
 The school week in Angola runs from Monday to Friday, while the school day is normally from 8am to 3pm.

-Children either go to school in a private car or in a bus provided by their parent's employer.
+Most children either go to school in a private car or in a bus provided by their parent's employer.

-Angolan law requires international schools to ensure that both expats and local students (usually the children of high government officials) are allowed to apply.
+Angolan law requires international schools to ensure that both expats and local students (usually the children of high-ranking government officials) are allowed to apply.
 Some schools give preference to the children of employees from their sponsoring companies, so expats should contact their employer to check which schools are recommended.